AlexWaygood/typeshed-stats/examples/example.md

 Typeshed currently has 86 unique allowlist entries for `aiofiles` when running stubtest in CI.

-### Pyright settings in CI: *not strict*
+### Pyright settings in CI: *strict*

-This package is tested with pyright in typeshed's CI, but all files in this stubs package are excluded from the stricter pyright settings.
+All files in this stubs package are tested with the stricter pyright settings in typeshed's CI.

 ### Statistics on the annotations in typeshed's stubs for `aiofiles`

 - Parameters (excluding `self`, `cls`, `metacls` and `mcls`):
-    - Annotated parameters: 410
+    - Annotated parameters: 432
-    - Unannotated parameters: 22
+    - Unannotated parameters: 0
-    - Explicit `Any` parameters: 34
+    - Explicit `Any` parameters: 0
-    - Explicitly `Incomplete` (or partially `Incomplete`) parameters: 3
+    - Explicitly `Incomplete` (or partially `Incomplete`) parameters: 1
 - Returns:
-    - Annotated returns: 148
+    - Annotated returns: 151
-    - Unannotated returns: 3
+    - Unannotated returns: 0
     - Explicit `Any` returns: 1
-    - Explicitly `Incomplete` (or partially `Incomplete`) returns: 3
+    - Explicitly `Incomplete` (or partially `Incomplete`) returns: 2
 - Variables:
     - Annotated variables: 6
     - Explicit `Any` variables: 0